AggregatorX/AggregatorX.jl/design.md

 * Create and run optimization of system using `optimizeaggregator(aggregator, optimizer)`.
 This creates a JuMP model based on the information in the `aggregator` object.
 It then tries to optimize the model using the optimization solver referred to by `optimizer`.

 ## Some words (of wisdom)
 A conceptual and mathematical description of what the software does is provided in the document `mathematical-description.tex`.
-It is probably a got idea to read this document first to understand to what the software tries to acheive, before diving into the nitty-gritty of the software design.
+It is probably a good idea to read this document first to understand to what the software tries to acheive, before diving into the nitty-gritty of the software design.

 There are also some design-choices that might be somewhat non-intuitive (hopefully they will gradually become intuitive, otherwise it was probably a bad design-choice).
 We provide a list of these here and an attempt at explnation (and justification of the choice).
 You can skip this on a first read and refer back to it when necessary.